MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/mgmt-sql-readme.md

 # Microsoft Azure SDK for Python

 This is the Microsoft Azure SQL Management Client Library.
-This package has been tested with Python 2.7, 3.6+.
+This package has been tested with Python 3.6+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

+## _Disclaimer_

+_Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
+For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 # Usage